Fonsecaaso/Fonsecaaso/README.md

-## bienvenue 👋
+## Bienvenue 👋

-Here you'll find some projects I'm working on
+Welcome to my GitHub!
+Here you'll find projects I'm working on, from backend development to data engineering.

-### 👨‍🦱 who am i
+## 👨‍💻 About Me

-Backend Software Engineer | Computer Engineer Student @ University of São Paulo | Delighted with Nature
+I'm a Backend Software Engineer with a strong foundation in computer engineering (B.Sc. from University of São Paulo).
+I love solving complex problems, designing scalable systems, and writing clean, efficient code.
+Passionate about distributed systems, cloud computing, and high-performance applications.

 ### :hammer: stack